garage44/ca11/README.md

       sudo ./ca_system.sh

-> This shell-script for importing the CA into the system only works on Archlinux at the moment.
+> The CA installation shell-script only works on Archlinux at the moment.
+> Other operating systems require manual installation.
+Restart the browser
+> for the SSL certificate to be picked up.

 - Add local hostname lookup for the default domains: